austineamonn/SummerResearch2024/README.md

 ## Main Functions:

-All three of these files were lost in the restructuring but they will be revived soon.
+All main and config were lost in the restructuring but they will be revived soon.
+Main interactive notebook was also lost but has been revived.

 ### [Main - Under Construction](main.py):
 The main file of the framework.
 What can this file do?